-Our Marketing Recruitment Consultant, Leif Radford, talks us through the steps needed to make your job hunt as smooth as possible in 2018!
+Our Marketing Recruitment Consultant, Leif Radford, talks us through the steps needed to make your job hunt as smooth as possible!

 When you make the decision to begin looking for a new role, especially in marketing, it can often seem quite a daunting task.
 You start by covering all the usual channels; job boards, posts on LinkedIn, asking friends and colleagues if they’ve heard of anything, etc.

 Then you actually start applying for the roles that catch you eye, and despite submitting CV’s, cover letters and questionnaires, you never seem to hear nothing back.
 So, what are you doing wrong?